To publish a geoprocessing service, you need a result in the Results window and an administrator connection to an ArcGIS Server.

 Project data and the data store

-A server's data store is used to determine the location of a task's project data, as described in the topic A quick tour of authoring and sharing geoprocessing services.
+A server's data store is used to determine the location of a task's project data, as described in A quick tour of authoring and sharing geoprocessing services.
 Before publishing, verify that the data store contains entries for your project data that resides on the server.

 Layers in the table of contents

 One of the options for a geoprocessing service is to view the result with a map service.
-If you choose to view results as a map service, a map to the task result is created on the server using ArcMap, then transported back to the client.
+If you choose to view results as a map service, a map to the task result is created on the server using ArcMap; it is then transported back to the client.
 The symbology, labeling, transparency, and all other properties of the returned map are the same as the output layer in your current ArcMap session.
 You may want to update the symbology of the output layer before sharing the result.